Underwater setting techniques are means of deploying baited hooks below the surface of the sea, out of the sight and reach of foraging seabirds.

 - experimental research has been undertaken to allow assessment of the effectiveness, efficiency and practicality of the technology against the ACAP best practice seabird bycatch mitigation criteria developed for assessing and recommending best practice advice on seabird bycatch mitigation measures.

-A commercially available underwater bait setter from Skadia Technologies has been assessed as meeting these performance requirements and is considered to represent best practice, when used in conjunction with ACAP branch line weighting standards.
 The Skadia device is stern-mounted and hydraulically-operated.
 Baited hooks are carried underwater in a steel capsule connected to hydraulic winches by Spectra® rope.
 Baits are flushed from the capsule with water pressure from a spring-loaded door in the bottom section of the capsule, allowing release of baited hooks beneath the dive depths of albatrosses and petrels.

 - Baited hooks released 4 m underwater reduced seabird mortality by 87% compared to baits set at the sea surface.